Keep age aside, bring on the best in India for a skill test with me: Harbhajan at 40

-NEW DELHI: He entered the Indian dressing room as a gangly teenager and even after 22 seasons, 40-year-old Harbhajan Singh backs himself to come out on top in a one-on-one “skill” battle with the best spinners in the country.
+NEW DELHI, July 17: He entered the Indian dressing room as a gangly teenager and even after 22 seasons, 40-year-old Harbhajan Singh backs himself to come out on top in a one-on-one “skill” battle with the best spinners in the country.

-“If you still want to test me by pitting me for a battle of skills against those youngsters you consider best in the business, please bring it on,” Harbhajan, who has a career T20 economy rate of under 7 with 235 wickets, said in an interaction.
+“If you still want to test me by pitting me for a battle of skills against those youngsters you consider best in the business, please bring it on,” told Harbhajan, who has a career T20 economy rate of under 7 with 235 wickets.

 Age at one level is over-rated, feels the veteran of 103 Tests and 236 ODIs.